*updated on December 6, 2024

 A flag is a software toggle that enables or disables blocks of code.
 Think of an “if” statement in your favorite program language that is true only if the related feature flag is enabled.
 If it’s on, the block of code is available.
 If it’s off, the code is not.

-A feature is a set of application behavior.
+A feature is a set of application behaviors.
 Depending on how you implement it, it may comprise more than one block of code.
 So, feature toggle tools have a way to group blocks into a single toggle, giving you a way to associate a single flag with all the code related to a feature.

 What Is CI/CD?